 (5) The minimum width of the entrance to any permanent hospital shall, where practicable, be 760 millimetres and every hospital, whether permanent or temporary, shall be so situated and arranged that a stretcher can be easily carried into it with a person lying on the stretcher.

-(6) Every permanent hospital shall be provided with at least one berth for every fifty, or fraction of fifty, members of the crew.
+(6) Every permanent hospital shall be provided with adequate

+Requirements for existing ships.